 Audubon Vermont is committed to building a diverse and inclusive environment, reflecting the diversity of our community in its board, staff, volunteers, and members; ensuring its internal culture, business practices, and programs are welcoming and advance its diversity goals; and empowering people to make positive changes in their community and environment.
 Audubon Vermont’s staff, AmeriCorps Members, volunteers, and interns are expected to serve diverse audiences and help advance Audubon Vermont’s diversity strategies.

-Environmental Education AmeriCorps Member
+Conservation Specialist AmeriCorps Member

 Audubon Vermont and our supporters are building a better future for our state through conservation, youth leadership, education, community involvement, and by tapping into an active network that includes over 10,000 members, six Vermont chapters, including our newest UVM Campus Chapter, and many respected partners in communities throughout Vermont and along the Atlantic Flyway.

-The Environmental Educator will:
+The Conservation Specialist will:

-Position begins January 13 and ends December 11, 2026.
+Position begins March 9, 2026 and ends October 30, 2026.

 Click here to apply and learn more.